GravityID/status-manager/README.md

 await revoke(vc, signer);
 ```

-### Unrevoke
+#### Unrevoke

-Unrevoke a Verifiable Credential associated with an Revocation Manager
+Unrevoke a Verifiable Credential associated with an Revocation Manager It changes the storage of the on-chain Revocation Manager.

 ```typescript
 import { InMemorySigner } from "@taquito/signer";